bernydole/vanillatop/README.md

 </html>
 ```

-- Add your button with this structure.
+- Add your link with this structure.

 ```html
 <a href="#" class="vanillatop"></a>